hafezbazrafshan/single-phase-feeders/README.md

-# Single phase feeders
+# single-phase-modeling
 This repository runs the single-phase Z-Bus on three IEEE distribution test networks.
+(It also creates single-phase bus admittances from the three-phase bus admittances --- that's why it differs from the repository single-phase-feeders).

 The folder ``Constructed-Mat-Files" includes the bus admittance matrix of the three networks.
 A typical test run is given by the "test_run" script.
 If you are interested in using this material in your research, we kindly request you to cite the following publications: